AllureOfTheStars/Allure/GameDefinition/PLAYING.md

-The main scenario, the long crawl, is the only one that takes place in a multi-floor setting, requiring lots of time to beat, with focus on resource management, survival, gathering environment clues and guessing and countering opponents' strategies.
+The main scenario, the long crawl, is the only one that takes place in a multi-floor setting, requiring lots of time to beat, with focus on resource management, survival, food gathering and cooking, spotting environment clues and guessing and countering opponents' strategies.
 The player has a choice of exploring a single level at a time or portions of many levels along a single staircase.
 On some levels he may explore and loot with a single scout eluding most opponents.
 On others he may be